girdharv18/Challenge-1/README.md

 ![2](https://github.com/DhruvinSoni30/Terraform-AWS-3tier-Architecture/blob/main/2.png)

-### Prerequisites:

-* Basic knowledge of AWS & Terraform
-* AWS account
-* AWS Access & Secret Key

-> In this project, I have used some variables also that I will discuss later in this article.
+> In this project, I have used some variables also.

 **Step 1:- Create a file for the VPC**